openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_gpio.rst

 GPIO CSR
 ~~~~~~~~
 These CSRs store the configuration for each GPIO pin, including:

-  - Direction settings (input, output, open-drain)
+  - Pin configuration (output enable, open-drain enable)
+  - Input value
   - Output value
   - Interrupt type configuration
   - Interrupt enable status

 Open-Drain Operation
 ~~~~~~~~~~~~~~~~~~~~
-The GPIO module supports open-drain operation for pins configured as outputs.
+The GPIO module supports open-drain operation for every GPIO pin(will depend on the implementation technology).
 Open-drain is a specific output driver configuration where the GPIO pin can either pull the signal to ground (logic '0') or release it to a high-impedance state, but cannot actively drive it to a high voltage level (logic '1').
 This configuration requires an external pull-up resistor to achieve a logic '1' state.

 The external pull-up resistor must be connected between the GPIO pin and the desired high-voltage level (VDD).